storm-software/storm-ops/packages/linting-tools/README.md

 # Storm Linting Tools

-This package contains various linting tools combined to make the process of linting a workspace easier.
+This package combines various linting tools used to validate syntax, enforce design standards, and format code in a Storm workspace.
 The following packages are included and combined into an easy to use CLI tool:

 - [ESLint](https://eslint.org/)
 - [Prettier](https://prettier.io/)